 Ask yourself these questions:

-Begin by finding job descriptions that match your skills – no matter the industry – and research them by targeting deeper company research.
-If you don’t know how to do industry research stop at your local library and invite the business librarian to help you identify resources.
+Begin by finding job descriptions that match your skills – no matter the industry – and research them in depth.
+If you don’t know how to do industry research, stop at your local library and invite the business librarian to help you identify resources.